ORGB 3201 (Organizational Behavior)

 Location: 222 Hayden Hall

 We all are embedded within a variety of organizations.
 As a result, we constantly interact with others as we pursue individual and group goals.
 The intent of this course is to help you develop an awareness of the different individual, group, and organizational factors that influence these interactions, so that you are better prepared to be (and to help others to be) a positively contributing organizational member.
-Throughout our time together, we will read about, discuss, and even experience many different organizationally-relevant concepts from both theoretical (i.e., using research findings) and practical (i.e., as related to personal experience, current events, and case studies/activities) perspectives.
+As technology and artificial intelligence continue to gain influence in our world, these people-oriented skills will become more and more important.
+In fact, because of this Elon Musk recently suggested that students focus on people if they want jobs in the future.
+Thus, throughout our time together we will read about, discuss, and even experience many different concepts regarding people in organizations.
+We will approach these topics from both theoretical (i.e., using research findings) and practical (i.e., as related to personal experience, current events, and case studies/activities) perspectives.
 In terms of specific learning outcomes, through this course, you will have the opportunity to learn how to:

 This course is designed to be interactive.
 Although there will be some elements of more traditional “lecture” to present information, we will rely heavily on discussion and in-class activities.
 Therefore, preparation (i.e., reading, viewing, and completing assigned materials), attendance, and participation are critical to making the course a successful learning experience for everyone.